 With a potato masher, mash the quince to the consistency of slightly runny applesauce.
 Add more water if necessary.
 If the mash is too thick, you won't get enough juice out of it.

-4 To strain the juice from the pulp, place a metal strainer over a pot.
+Place a metal strainer over a pot.
 Drape 2 layers of cheesecloth over the strainer.
-(Can skip the cheesecloth if you are using a fine mesh strainer).
+(You can skip the cheesecloth if you are using a fine mesh strainer).
 Ladle the pulp into the cheesecloth.
 You may need to have two strainers set up this way.

-Measure the juice and add sugar
+Measure the juice and add sugar:

 Second stage of cooking

-6 Bring to a boil, initially stirring constantly, until the sugar is dissolved, so that the sugar does not stick to the bottom of the pan.
+Bring to a boil, initially stirring constantly, until the sugar is dissolved, so that the sugar does not stick to the bottom of the pan.
 Insert a candy thermometer to monitor the jelly temperature.

 As the jelly cooks, skim off the foam that comes to the surface with a spoon.

 Note that candy thermometers aren't always the most reliable indicators of whether or not a jelly is done.
 Another way to test is put a half teaspoonful of the jelly on a chilled (in the freezer) plate.
 Allow the jelly to cool a few seconds, then push it with your fingertip.
 If it wrinkles up, it's ready.

 Use a large ladle to pour the jelly into the sterilized jars to 5/8 inch from the top rim of the jar.
 Seal the top with a canning lid and ring.
-You will hear a popping noise as a vacuum seal is created as the jars of jelly cool.)
+You will hear a popping noise as a vacuum seal is created as the jars of jelly cool.

 Lower the filled jars into a water bath canner and process for 5 minutes.
 Remove the jars form the canner and let cool.
 The sealed jars will keep at room temperature for at least 1 year, but are best consumed within 12 months.
 Refrigerate any unsealed jars for up to 6 months.